Chapter 2 The Pretravel Consultation Counseling & Advice for Travelers

 CIGUATERA FISH POISONING

 Ciguatera fish poisoning occurs after eating reef fish contaminated with toxins such as ciguatoxin or maitotoxin.
 These potent toxins originate from Gambierdiscus toxicus, a small marine organism (dinoflagellate) that grows on and around coral reefs.
 Dinoflagellates are ingested by herbivorous fish.
-The toxins produced by G. toxicus (gambiertoxins) are then modified and concentrated as they pass up the food chain to carnivorous fish and finally to humans.
+The toxins produced by G. toxicus are then modified and concentrated as they pass up the marine food chain to carnivorous fish and finally to humans.
 Ciguatoxins are concentrated in fish liver, intestines, roe, and heads.